 Modern medicine allows doctors to offer you a variety of options for your care.
 The trick is to figure out what makes sense for you.
-And that’s what the Connections Health Management Program is all about.
+And that’s what the condition management program is all about.

-In addition to offering access to Health Coaches, Connections provides you with resources that can help you get the information and support you need to make the health decisions that are right for you.†
+In addition to offering access to Health Coaches, condition management provides you with resources that can help you get the information and support you need to make the health decisions that are right for you.†